 Hi!

 You can take a look here.
-It’s an earlier version of the game with my old, placeholder graphics and such, but I’ve left my diagnostic game.splash
+It’s an earlier version of the game with my old, placeholder graphics and such, but I’ve left my diagnostic game.splashes in the code.

 I’m at a loss.
 Particularly since I’m getting the 984 and the occasional 800 errors, I’m feeling this one is a compiler bug, but I don’t know how I can help confirm and/or diagnose that.